 What To Do Nearby

 If you want to grab a bite before hitting the trail, Barton Springs Road has plenty of fantastic restaurants to choose from.
-Check out Shady Grove for their inviting patio and well-rounded menu.
-If you’re looking for Tex-Mex, you’re in luck – the original Chuy’s (an Austin staple) is located just down the road.
-Going with a big group and can’t settle on one place?
-The Picnic, Barton Spring Road’s largest food truck park, has options for everyone.
+Order a fried chicken picnic basket to-go from the Carpenter Hotel, just down the road.
+If you’re looking for Tex-Mex, you’re in luck – the original Chuy’s (an Austin staple) is also located along Barton Springs Road and is available for curb-side pickup.
+Family can't settle on one place?
+The Picnic, Barton Spring Road’s largest food truck park, has a variety of options to please everyone.

 This fun-filled fest has something for the whole family and truly completes the holiday season in Austin.
 Make sure to visit the trail before it's gone for the year!